sathvikaithala/Final_project/README.md

     - For example, if a person is working in the tech sector and is looking for a new city to move to, they will be able to see a list of cities similar to San Francisco or Austin that may not be as obvious.

 - Given a city name, what pertinent information should be understood by someone looking to move to the area?
-    - Our dashboard would allow a user to see charts of demographic data, income data, housing prices, and trends over time for each city.
+    - Our dashboard would allow a user to see charts of demographic data, income data, housing prices, crime, and unemployment rates, and trends over time for each city.

 ### Our Data and Model